ayazwai/wais-battlepass/README.md

-# wais-battlepass
-This repo consists of an article showing how to use the wais-battlepass.

 Hi, this resource will explain to you how to add rewards, levels and quests to waist-battlepass, how to trigger quests.

 # Add Rewards

-1 - Goto config file and open
+- Goto config file and open
-2 - Find _Config.Battlepass_
+- Find _Config.Battlepass_
-3 - We decide which membership to add this reward to.
+- We decide which membership to add this reward to.
 We choose the regular or premium member.

 Example:
 ```